mjmrivera/mjmrivera.github.io/index.md

 - CySA+ should indicate that I know a thing or two about attacking/defending a network and/or cybersecurity in general.
 I achieved this one without any kind of study.
 - Home automation side project.
 - GNS3:  in which I have several VMs which consists of routers, switches, and some server hosts
-- Windows AD:  I set up windows server 2022 in a VM, got a Windows AD book from O'Reilly Media
+- Windows AD:  I set up windows server 2022 in a VM, got a Windows AD book from O'Reilly Media and I am learning it at the moment.

 ### Knowledge of the Job FAQs
-- "What can you contribute to this job?
-Our company?
-Bring to the table?"
+- "What can you contribute to this job?"
 	- Customer Service skills
 	- Troubleshooting and problem solving skills
 	- Time management skills